Battle of Halen: Prelude

-To defeat France, the German deployment plan, based on work by Alfred von Schlieffen and Helmuth von Moltke, included a rapid push through Belgium to bypass the French fortifications along the border with Germany.
+To defeat France, the German deployment plan, based on work by Alfred von Schlieffen and the younger Helmuth von Moltke, included a rapid push through Belgium to bypass the French fortifications along the border with Germany.
 The rapid capture of Liège, a big railway junction, was crucial for the Germans.
 Although the city fell on 7 August, the surrounding forts held out until 16 August.
 Due to the resistance around Liège, East-Brabant and the Gete River drew the attention of the Germans.
-If their army could push through somewhere between the towns of Diest and Sint-Truiden, the road to Brussels would lay open, driving a wedge between the Belgian army divisions to the north and south.
+If their army could push through somewhere between the towns of Diest and Sint-Truiden, the road to Brussels would be open, driving a wedge between the Belgian army divisions to the north and south.